ROE10/Super-Store-Analytics/README.md

 * Repository is private
 * Ownership transferred to **@vegaitassignments**
-* Includes Power BI `.pbix` file and dashboard screenshots
+* Includes Power BI `.pbix` file and dashboard screenshot